KhronosGroup/Vulkan-ValidationLayers/docs/syncval_usage.md

 - Dynamic Rendering support

 ### Known Limitations
-- Does not support precise tracking of descriptors accessed by the shader (requires integration with GPU-AV)
+- Does not support precise tracking of descriptors accessed by the shader (requires integration with GPU-AV).
+This includes both classic VkDescriptorSet and VK_EXT_descriptor_buffer APIs
 - Hazards related to memory aliasing are not detected properly
 - Indirectly accessed (indirect/indexed) buffers validated at *binding* granularity.
 (Every valid location assumed to be accessed.)
 - Queue family ownership transfer not supported